Skip to main content

 ❗️info

-If you remove a relationship between two model elements, it does not get deleted, but will be re-added automatically if you connect the two elements again.
+If you remove a relationship between two model elements, it does not get deleted as a whole, but will be re-added automatically if you connect the two elements again.

 Creating additional levels of a diagram